BarzinM/pycket/README.md

 ##### Args
 - `ip`: IP of the server
-- `port`: port of the server side of connection.
+- `port`: Port of the server side of connection.
 - `type`: Default is None.
 It checks the `ip` argument and see if it belongs to the local machine, then it sets the local machine as server.
 Otherwise, it sets the local machine as client.
 It can also be given the type of connection explicitly using `server` or `client` as arguments.
 - `backlog`: Number of backlog for `socket.listen`.